Shegsdev/Banka/README.md

    `SECRET=your_secret_key_here`
    `DB_URL=postgresql://username:password@host:port/database`
    where `your_secret_key_here` refers to a custom secret key for the application (you can choose a secured key).
-   `username` - username of the currently logged in user on your local machine.
+   `username` - username of the currently logged-in user on your local machine.
-   `password` - password of the currently logged in user on your local machine.
+   `password` - password of the currently logged-in user on your local machine.
    `host` - database hostname, default is `127.0.0.1`.
    `port` - database port, default is `5432`.
 3. After successfully configuring the database, run the following commands to create the database: